codacy/docs/docs/repositories-configure/code-patterns.md

+---
+description: Configure the tool patterns that Codacy uses to analyze your repositories to create a coding standard adapted to your scenario.
+---

 # Code patterns

 By default, Codacy uses a subset of the patterns that exist for each tool to analyze your repositories.
 These default patterns result from community feedback or existing coding standards.